ISS-P06/Solidarity-Purchasing-Group/README.md

 docker-compose -f docker-compose.prod.yml push
 ```

-Where `tagname` is the name of the release

 ### Pull from Docker Hub

 This repo has two images, one for the user interface and one for the server logic.
 Both images can be